ciankc/REMtrack/README.md

 Running the ConvLSTM with a batch size of 256, loss function of sparse categorical crossentropy, an 'adam' optimizer, and training for 5 epochs, I was able to achieve an accuracy and mean f1 score of 0.9206.
 This beats our desired threshold of 90% accuracy and indicates a successful project.
 The confusion matrix is as follows: [[30  0] [ 5 28]]

+#### Future Directions

+Rather than have cumbersome wires coming out of the eyemask, a better design would involved an integrated battery and bluetooth chip.
+This would allow for freedom and full range of motion while sleeping.
+The process of manually labeling REM sleep data from the Muse EEG headband was tedious and could potentially be automted.

+Due to the time constraints of this project, data was collected for only one subject.
+Adding training data from multiple subjects would decrease overfitting and account for more varieties of rapid-eye movement, as well as each individual's unique sleep patterns.
+The system and predictive model could be connected to an alarm clock that would not wake someone up during REM sleep.
+Recommended wake-up/sleeping times could also be ascertained for optimal REM cycles and overall sleep.

 ### References
 1) [Validation of Sleep-Tracking Technology Compared with Polysomnography in Adolescents](https://academic.oup.com/sleep/article/38/9/1461/2418009)